 Boswell man acquitted of charges linked to fatal overdose

-A jury trail was held in Somerset County court on March 18 for Nicholas J. St. Clair, 36, of the 200 block of Main Street.
+A jury trial was held in Somerset County court on March 18 for Nicholas J. St. Clair, 36, of the 200 block of Main Street.

 In a complaint affidavit, Berlin Borough police Sgt.
 William R. Gonzalez Sr. said St. Clair sold heroin to Travis Ray Nightingale, 28, who was found dead inside a Brubaker Street home on July 23, 2019.